jackson-read/Tetris-Plus/README.md

 # Tetris Plus

-<sub>A recreation of the classic game Tetris, built in Qt.
+A recreation of the classic game Tetris, built in Qt.
 Designed to provide an entertaining experience with different game modes and difficulties

 ---
+## Team members

+ jackson Read

+Patrick Riley

+Gabriel Luis

+---
 ## About

-<sub>This project brings the timeless gameplay loop of Tetris, and adds modern features like score tracking, profile creation, multiple game modes and varying difficulties
+This project brings the timeless gameplay loop of Tetris, and adds modern features like score tracking, profile creation, multiple game modes and varying difficulties

 ---
 ## All Planned Features
 ### Point Gain system